mskill/malika/GitHub - Part 1.md

 - Open the command prompt or terminal to use the GitHub commands:

-To change the directory simply use:
+-To change the directory simply use:

 `cd <name of the directory you want to change to>`